-Another must see attraction in Edgartown is the Dr. Daniel Fisher House.
+Another must see in Edgartown is the Dr. Daniel Fisher House.
 What makes this mansion so special is its architectural style.
-Built in 1840, the Dr. Daniel Fisher House was built in the Federal style and belonged to… you guessed it, Dr. Daniel Fisher – a Massachusetts’ whaling tycoon (a bit ironic) during Massachusetts’ whaling golden age.
+Built in 1840, the Dr. Daniel Fisher House was built in the Federal style and belonged to… you guessed it, Dr. Daniel Fisher – a Massachusetts’ whaling tycoon.

-Sometime between the 19th and 20th century, Senator William Morgan Butler purchased the Dr. Daniel Fisher House and made architectural and landscape improvements to the estate that people have come to know and love like the East Lawn, the semi-circular veranda, and the porte cochère!
+Sometime between the 19th and 20th century, Senator William Morgan Butler purchased the Dr. Daniel Fisher House and made architectural and landscape improvements to the estate.
 The Dr. Daniel Fisher House is one of the beautiful places on the island where you can have a scenic vineyard wedding or classy event.

 Although I missed the guided tour, I explored the property on my own.
 The Fisher House’s lawn was immaculate.
-I adored the semi-circle veranda on the side of the house.
-It had gorgeous white and black drapes.
-I also enjoyed the hidden seashell path out back.
+I adored the semi-circle veranda on the side of the house and I loved the hidden seashell path out back.

-The Vincent House is the oldest standing unaltered house on Martha’s Vineyard and it is used as a history museum to commemorate 347 years of life living on Martha’s Vineyard.
+The Vincent House is the oldest standing unaltered house on Martha’s Vineyard and it’s now a history museum that celebrates people living on Martha’s Vineyard for hundreds of years.

-Last but certainly not least, one of the best ways to enjoy a budget-friendly afternoon on Martha’s Vineyard is by relaxing at any of the Oak Bluff beaches.
-Since Martha’s Vineyard was once a historic whaling center, the island is teeming with gorgeous lighthouses that look out into the Atlantic.
+One of the best ways to enjoy a budget-friendly afternoon on Martha’s Vineyard is by relaxing at any of the Oak Bluffs beaches.
+Since Martha’s Vineyard was once a historic whaling center, the island has lots of gorgeous lighthouses that look out into the Atlantic.

-What other free things to do in Martha’s Vineyard would you add to the list?
+What other things to do on Martha’s Vineyard would you add to the list?